mjaydenkim/the-strawberry/src/content/walmart.md

 ---

 Walmart vests are getting a huge redesign for the first time since 2014.
 The news was announced during Walmart's annual shareholders meeting, and they are getting a pretty big change.
 Walmart announced that the new vests will be made from recycled bottles, and that they're "steel grey" color.
 The vests also have large text on each side.
-The front side says "Please tip me," while the back side says "We get paid starvation wages, please help".
+The front side says "Please tip me," while the back side says "We get paid starvation wages, please help."

 # Why was the vest changed?

 The CEO of Walmart, Doug McMillon, stated, "These vests are a great way for the people who work with us to get paid without us having to pay any more."
 Since the Walmart vests hadn't changed in around 5 years, the company decided it was time for a redesign.
-The vests are being tested in a few locations, and will roll out nationwide by the end of the year.
+The vests are being tested in a few locations and will roll out nationwide by the end of the year.
 The workers will get the vests for free and can upgrade them with special designs for $11, which Walmart states is so that they can make back the money that they lose on their deals.

 # Feel the Bern